mu373/documentation/docs/computation/hpc/intro/jupyter.md

 ```

 ## Port-forwarding on local machine {#port-forwarding}
-Since the Jupyter Lab that you just started works in the remote server (computing node), it is not accessible from the browser on your local device, by default.
+Since the Jupyter Lab that you just started works in the remote server (computing node), it is not accessible from the browser on your local device at startup.
 You have to set up **port-forwarding** so that you have access to what's running on the remote server.

 There are multiple ways to do this, but let's stick to the most basic way which is through the `ssh` command.

 ### Setting up port forward with `ssh` command

 :::info
-You would be working on your local device for this step, not on Discovery!
+You would be working on your **local device** for this step, not on Discovery!
 :::

 <!-- #### Set up SSH config -->